Nesf El Donya

 The magazine targets the working Egyptian women.
 It offers political news, and covers also articles about legal, religious, social affairs, focusing on their relation to women.
 The magazine includes a special section on female genital mutilation which features articles about its negative aspects.
-In addition, the weekly publishes interviews with significant female figures one of which was with Naglaa Ali Mahmoud, wife of Egypt’s former President Mohamed Morsi.
+In addition, the weekly publishes interviews with significant female figures one of which was with Naglaa Ali Mahmoud, wife of Egypt's former President Mohamed Morsi.

-Afkar El Kharadly and Ali Al Sayed are the former editors-in-chief of the weekly.
+Afkar El Kharadly and Ali Al Sayed are former editors-in-chief of the weekly.
 In June 2014, Amal Fawzi was appointed to the post.
 In September 2020 Marwa Mamdouh Anis Al Tobji was named as the editor-in-chief of the magazine.
+In April 2024, the magazine "Nifs El Dunia" was merged with "El Beit Magazine," transforming it into a monthly publication.
+Sawsan Mourad Ezzelarab took over as the editor-in-chief.

-The circulation of Nesf El Donya in 2000 was 350,000 copies.
+The circulation of Nesf El Dunia in 2000 was 350,000 copies.